j60870 User Guide

 Create and configure an instance of ClientConnectionBuilder.

-Connect to the server using ClientConnectionBuilder.connect() which returns the connection.
+Connect to the server using ClientConnectionBuilder.build() which returns the connection.
 The client is now connected to the server via TCP/IP.

 Initialize the data transfer by calling Connection.startDataTransfer.